soufianmoussa/email_scraping/README.md

 # Email Scraping with Python

-This Python project aims to demonstrate how to scrape emails from a website using Python libraries such as `requests` and `BeautifulSoup`.
+This Python project aims to demonstrate how to scrape emails from a website using Python libraries such as `requests`.
 This can be useful for various purposes, such as building email lists for marketing or conducting research.

 ## Getting Started